Vertiport Terminal Scheduling and Throughput Analysis for Multiple Surface Directions: Evaluation of the results

 \hidetxt{We determine the maximum achievable throughput of the \verti\ using the equations in Section~\ref{sec: tc} and the parameters shown in Table~\ref{tab: param}.} The following are the two sets of parameters used in comparison of throughput analysis using MILP and the equations from Section~\ref{sec: tc}: \begin{itemize}

-\item Set1: Separation requirement on surface direction is 75 units, Turn Around Time (TAT) on the gate is 90 seconds. \item Set2: Separation requirement on surface direction is 280 units, Turn Around Time (TAT) on the gate is 120 seconds. \end{itemize} \textbf{TLOF pad system: }
+\item Set1: Separation requirement on surface direction is 75 units, Turn Around Time (TAT) on the gate is 90 seconds. \item Set2: Separation requirement on surface direction is 280 units, Turn Around Time (TAT) on the gate is 120 seconds. \end{itemize}